 A list of programs you have installed will appear in the Uninstall window.
 Scroll down and click on “Chrome.”
 Then, click the “Uninstall” button.

 Access the Google website to download Chrome from your alternate browser, and follow the onscreen instructions to download and install it.

-Hopefully, one of these many options has resolved the warning on the website you want to access.
+Hopefully, one of these options has resolved the warning on the website you want to access.

 When the “Your Connection Is Not Private” screen appears on your browser while accessing the website, click “Advanced.”

-Now, simply choose the option to “Proceed” to the website you were trying to access.
+Now, choose the option to “Proceed” to the website you were trying to access.